 ISO 9001:2015 CLAUSE 9 PERFORMANCE EVALUATION

 Having “done the business” in clause 8 it is time to check performance.
 The usual suspects appear here.
-The organisation determines what, how and when things are to be monitored, measured, analysed and evaluated.
+The organization determines what, how and when things are to be monitored, measured, analyzed and evaluated.
 Add internal audit and management review to the mix and everything expected is addressed.
-Internal audits provide information on whether the management system conforms to the requirements of the organisation and the standard and is effectively implemented and maintained.
+Internal audits provide information on whether the management system conforms to the requirements of the organization and the standard and is effectively implemented and maintained.
 Management review addresses the question: ‘is the management system suitable, adequate and effective?’
 Once again, the auditor should benefit from a consistent set of requirements for checking results against plan.
 There is a long list of objective evidence that can be identified and confirmed: metrics, schedules, evaluations, nonconformities and corrective actions, monitoring and measurement results, and audit and management review results.

-Clause 9 Performance evaluation has three sub clause
+Clause 9 Performance evaluation has three subclause

 - 9.1 Monitoring, measurement, analysis and evaluation